 The resources you’ll need for your product launch vary depending on the factors and circumstances affecting it.

-Is the launch for a new product that will need customized messaging and execution?
+Will the new product launch need customized messaging and execution?
 Does it piggyback on an existing product?
 Have you done a product launch like this before?
 How much time and energy are you willing to pull from your staff before finding outside help?

 Knowing the answers to these questions sooner rather than later will keep you from walking into the office a week before launch with a sinking feeling that you simply do not have the necessary time, expertise or tools on hand to be successful.